projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 =====================

 In ACRN, CPU P-state and C-state (Px/Cx) are controlled by the guest OS.
-The corresponding governors are managed in the Service/User VM for best power efficiency and simplicity.
+The corresponding governors are managed in the Service VM/User VM for best power efficiency and simplicity.

 Guests should be able to process the ACPI P/C-state request from OSPM.
-The needed ACPI objects for P/C-state management should be ready in ACPI table.
+The needed ACPI objects for P/C-state management should be ready in an ACPI table.

-Hypervisor can restrict guest's P/C-state request (per customer requirement).
+The hypervisor can restrict a guest's P/C-state request (per customer requirement).
 MSR accesses of P-state requests could be intercepted by the hypervisor and forwarded to the host directly if the requested P-state is valid.
 Guest MWAIT/Port IO accesses of C-state control could